 The continuation of ADNI has been greatly facilitated by the award of funds through the NIH Grand Opportunity program.
-It provides support to ADNI activities over a 2-year period, overlapping with and supplementing the first year of this proposed ADNI 2 project.
+It provides support to ADNI activities over a two year period, overlapping with and supplementing the first year of this proposed ADNI 2 project.
 Specifically, the GO award is supporting the following Clinical Core activities:

-- 1. Two years of longitudinal follow-up for the original ADNI, late MCI (LMCI), and cognitively normal (CN) cohorts. - 2.
-The recruitment of a new cohort of EMCI subjects with milder episodic memory impairment than classical LMCI subjects enrolled in ADNI 1. - 3.
-The addition of new cognitive and clinical measures. - Additional biomarker and imaging data collection (as described in the corresponding sections of this application).
+- 1. Two years of longitudinal follow-up for the original ADNI late MCI (LMCI) and cognitively normal (CN) cohorts. - 2.
+The recruitment of a new cohort of early MCI (EMCI) subjects with milder episodic memory impairment than classical LMCI subjects enrolled in ADNI I. - 3.
+The addition of new cognitive and clinical measures. - 4.
+Additional biomarker and imaging data collection (as described in the corresponding sections of this application).

 The EMCI group is a newly characterized set of subjects to be recruited in the GO grant funding period.
-To assess the clinical characteristics of the EMCI and LMCI subject groups, we interrogated the database from the NIAsponsored Alzheimer's Disease Center Program through the National Alzheimer's Coordinating Center (NACC) under the direction of Dr Walter Kukull.
-We used the NACC database because it represents subjects who were classified as MCI, using essentially the same criteria proposed in ADNI.
-However, because there was no sub-categorization of EMCI or LMCI in the NACC database, we imposed the proposed criteria and instruments for ADNI GO and ADNI

-MCI data from NACC; annual rates of progression and instrument means
+To assess the clinical characteristics of the EMCI and LMCI subject groups, we interrogated the database from the NIA-sponsored Alzheimer's Disease Center Program through the National Alzheimer's Coordinating Center (NACC) under the direction of Dr. Walter Kukull.
+We used the NACC database since it represents subjects who were classified as MCI using essentially the same criteria proposed in ADNI.
+However, since there was no sub-categorization of EMCI or LMCI in the NACC database, we imposed the proposed criteria and instruments for ADNI GO and ADNI 2 on previously collected aMCI subjects.
+The summary of the cognitive characteristics of LMCI subjects from ADNI 1 has been described above, but the features of EMCI subjects have not been characterized, and consequently, a comparison of these two clinical groups at baseline and with respect to rates of progression from the NACC database is shown in Table 5.
+As can be seen, the EMCI subjects represent individuals with milder degrees of cognitive and functional impairment than the LMCI subjects and their rate of progression is slower.
+We anticipate the subjects recruited in ADNI 2 will conform to these general clinical characteristics.